hwilliams27/Prework-Tip-Calculator/README.md

 ## Notes

-The main challenges I had with the app were getting used to Xcode platform and how to work with it to code a mobile app, since I have never worked with mobile development before.
-Looking at further resources helped me to navigate around Xcode quicker and allowed me to figure out how to customize the views on the view controller.
-Along with this, running the code to display on the correct screen size was confusing as well and took some time to get correct.
-It was a nice and new experience for me to work with Swift, and I am excited to expand my knowledge of mobile development!
+The main challenges I had with the app were getting used to the Xcode platform and how to work with it to code a mobile app, since I have never worked with mobile development before.
+Looking at further resources helped me to navigate around Xcode quicker and allowed me to figure out how to customize the views on the view controller (as an example, I couldn't figure out how to edit and manipulate the segemented controller at first, but then figured out I could add segments and text on the side bar).
+Along with this, running the code to display on the correct mobile screen size was confusing at first as well and took some time to get correct.
+It was a interesting and new  for me to work with Swift and how the code you write connects to the views added onto screen.
+I am excited to continue to expand my knowledge of mobile development!

 ## License